mitechsrl/onit-cli/docs/MAIN.md

 - [onit labels](ONIT-LABELS.md), labels management utility
 - [onit create](ONIT-CREATE.md), artifact creation utilities

+To create new commands, see [How to create a new command](CREATE-COMMAND.md)

 ## onit.config.js file
 Commands **serve**, **test** and **build** requires a configuration file.